Firstborn

 A firstborn (also known as an eldest child or sometimes firstling) is the first child born to in the birth order of a couple through childbirth.
 Historically, the role of the firstborn child has been socially significant, particularly for a firstborn son in patriarchal societies.
 In law, many systems have incorporated the concept of primogeniture, wherein the firstborn child inherits their parent's property.
 The firstborn in Judaism, the bechor, is also accorded a special position.

-While an only child will by definition also always be the "firstborn", in larger families the firstborn often perceives themself to be treated differently from later children.

 History

-Alfred Adler (1870–1937), an Austrian psychiatrist, and a contemporary of Sigmund Freud and Carl Jung, was one of the first theorists to suggest that birth order influences personality in the late twentieth century and early twenty-first century.
+Alfred Adler (1870–1937), an Austrian psychiatrist, and a contemporary of Sigmund Freud and Carl Jung, was one of the first theorists to suggest that birth order influences personality in the late nineteenth and early twentieth centuries.
 He argued that birth order can leave an indelible impression on an individual's style of life, which is one's habitual way of dealing with the tasks of friendship, love, and work.
 According to Adler, firstborns are "dethroned" when a second child comes along, and this may have a lasting influence on them.
 Younger and only children may be pampered and spoiled, which can also affect their later personalities.